Australian Dollar Falls Against Majors () | aktiencheck.de

 dpa-AFX

-If the aussie extends its downtrend, it is likely to find support around 85.00 against the yen, 1.41 against the euro, 0.99 against the loonie, 0.75 against the greenback and 1.05 against the kiwi.
+If the aussie extends its downtrend, it is likely to find support around 1.42 against the euro, 84.00 against the yen, 0.73 against the greenback and 0.99 against the loonie.

 Copyright RTT News/dpa-AFX